anima-wg/brski-cloud/anima-brski-cloud.md

 When a voucher is issued by the Cloud Registrar and that voucher contains an "est-domain" attribute, the Pledge MUST verify the TLS connection with this EST server using the "pinned-domain-cert" attribute in the voucher.

-The reduced operational security mechanisms outlined in {{BRSKI}} sections 7.3 and 11 MAY be supported when the Pledge connects with the EST server.
+The reduced operational security mechanisms outlined in Sections 7.3 and 11 of {{BRSKI}} MAY be supported when the Pledge connects with the EST server.
 These mechanisms reduce the security checks that take place when the Pledge enrolls with the EST server.
 Refer to {{BRSKI}} sections 7.3 and 11 for further details.